Scopes

 Contribute to global efforts in addressing climate change by accurately measuring and managing their emissions.

-Gases that trap heat in the atmosphere are called greenhouse gases.
+- Overview of Greenhouse Gases Gases that trap heat in the atmosphere are called greenhouse gases.
 This section provides information on emissions and removals of the main greenhouse gases to and from the atmosphere.

-The global standard for companies and organizations to measure and manage their GHG emissions and become more efficient, resilient and prosperous.
+- Greenhouse Gas Protocol The global standard for companies and organizations to measure and manage their GHG emissions and become more efficient, resilient and prosperous.